|Small Blade Length

 |Medium Blade Length

-These little pocket knives are super handy and something you'll grow acustom to having in your pocket rather quickly.
+These little pocket knives are super handy and something you'll grow accustomed to having in your pocket rather quickly.
 We use ours to breakdown boxes, sharpen pencils even cut up fruit and other small vegetables if it's the only thing within reach.
-They are made from Carbon steel so should be kept as clean and dry as possible.
+They are made from Carbon steel so should be kept as clean and dry as possible are they can and will rust.
 We've included description of the History of Higonokami below taken directly from the Kanekoma website.

 "1880's –Mr. Komataro Nagao, our founder, and Mr. Murakami started to produce knives in Hirata, Miki City for the first time.

 In those days, knives were all made manually.
 Steel was inserted into iron edge and well forged.
 The sheaths were made by brass and black-dyed iron plating.

 They had on them carvings like portraits, horses, flowers, birds, landscape, etc. One craftsman could only produce 5 to 8 sets a day.

 1894- Mr. Tasaburo Shigematsu, a hardware wholesaler, introduced a new pocket knife with its blade and sheath folded by installing a small handle “Chikiri (tail)” on the blade, while inspired by the knife he brought back from Kagoshima.
 He named it “Higonokami Knife” because many of his customers were in Kumamoto area (formally Higo country), which turned out to dramatically increase his sales.